Bryan-Az/FastAI-Keras/README.md

 ### Product Recommendation

-In the *FastAI/Text-Model* directory, I build and test an Amazon fashion products recommendation text model using Fast AI.
+In the *FastAI/Text-Model* directory, I build an Amazon fashion products recommendation text model using Fast AI.

 ## Keras

 ### NLP (Natural Language Processing)
-In the */Keras/Keras-NLP* directory I test & finetune a pre-trained Language Model using Keras NLP, useful for connecting and inferring insights from text data using a language model.
+In the */Keras/Keras-NLP* directory I finetune a pre-trained Language Model using Keras NLP, useful for connecting and inferring insights from text data using a language model.

 Similar to the product recommendation model used in the Fast AI section, the pre-trained NLP model built with Keras will be tested & finetuned on the Amazon fashion products dataset.

+## HuggingFace
+In the *HuggingFace/Text-Models* directory, I build three variant text models,
+1. A named entity recognition model
+2. A summarization model
+3. A translation model

 # Vision